East Riding and Hull

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Newly opened hospital wards suffered from peripatetic staffing and lack of leadership, hindering patient care and concern escalation.
+Concerns summary (AI summary) Newly opened hospital wards suffered from peripatetic staffing and lack of leadership, hindering patient care and concern escalation.
 Additionally, electronic patient records failed to track author changes on discharge letters, risking miscommunication.

 Sylvia White